lacolaco/blog.lacolaco.net/content/post/angular-using-ngrx-with-redux-toolkit.md

 Since the RTK, the Redux ecosystem seems to be gaining momentum in spreading best practices that match real-world use cases.
 And I found out that there is an option to delegate the core of state management to the Redux official.
 I think the role of NgRx in combination with RTK will be to connect Redux with Angular's DI system and reactive programming with RxJS as a bridge.
 And I believe that this division of responsibilities will become more important in the future.

-The implementation example presented here is just one idea at the moment, and if we can find a better interoperable implementation pattern, we would love to see NgRx Store + RTK made by others.
+The implementation example presented here is just one idea at the moment, and if you can find a better interoperable implementation pattern, I'd love to see NgRx Store + RTK made by others.
 I'm looking forward to your feedback.

 See you.